peter88213/yw2mso/docs/usage.md

     as underline and strikethrough are lost.
 -   Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.
--   Only scenes that are intended for RTF export in yWriter will be exported.
+-   Only scenes that are intended for RTF export in yWriter are exported.
--   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are taken over unchanged.
+-   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are removed.
--   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
+-   Interspersed HTML, TEX, or RTF commands are removed.
 -   Gobal variables and project variables are not resolved.
 -   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
 Such headings are